Chapter Introduction

 1 John 3:10-12

 Cain went through the religious motions.
 He made an offering to God.
 Abel's offering was given in obedience and love.
-Cain was involved, Abel was committed.
+Cain was involved, and Abel was committed.
 Does our outward appearance indicate a life lived for God?
 Are you committed?
 Are you full of Jesus?

 1 John 3:13-15

 We are not to be surprised if the world hates us.
 Anyone who hates his brother is a murderer.
-They become like Cain, you become like Abel.
+They become like Cain as you become like Abel.
 This reveals your righteousness and their unrighteousness.
-As believers we are a reminder of the unbeliever's immorality and shortcoming in the eyes of God.
+As believers, we are a reminder to the unbelievers of their immorality and shortcomings in the eyes of God.
 We, bearing the righteousness of Christ, become the light that shows the darkness for what it is.
-But we are also the Abel that was once a Cain.
-We each had murder in our heart.
-Our testimony now is, murderers can be saved but they won't go on being a murderer.
-You can't be an Abel and act like a Cain.
-And a Cain acting like an Abel is a pretender, going through the motions, just involved.
-But they fool no one.

-If someone stood right in front of you that had never been in our world before or never been exposed to our culture; like some native off of some deserted island or an alien or something, how would you describe love to them?
-Love is........
-The dictionary says: A profoundly tender, passionate affection for another person; a feeling of warm personal attachment or deep affection, as for a parent, child, or friend; sexual passion or desire.
 Each of our definitions would be different depending on the situation we would relate it to.
-That might be determined on what's going on in our life.
+That might be determined by what's going on in our life.
 We'd probably all end up trying to describe a feeling or an emotion.
-But that emotion or feeling is much different if you are describing the love you have for your spouse verses the love you have to eat Mexican on Sunday afternoons.
+But that emotion or feeling is much different if you are describing the love you have for your spouse versus the love you have to eat Mexican on Sunday afternoons.
 Because the Greek language is so specific, they have several different words they use for the different kinds of love.
-The word John uses for love over and over is agape'.
-We know this as a love that loves without changing.
+The word John uses for love is agape.
+We know this as a love that is unchanging.
 It's unconditional and self-giving.
-Agape' love gives without any thought for re-payment.
+Agape love gives without any thought for re-payment.
 This love is given to the unlovable.
 It is love that is given even though it is rejected.
-Agape love is given for the love of giving it.
 It is never given to receive anything in return.

-Love(agape) suffers long and is kind; love (agape) does not envy; love (agape) does not parade itself, is not puffed up; 5 does not behave rudely, does not seek its own, is not provoked, thinks no evil; 6 does not rejoice in iniquity, but rejoices in the truth; 7 bears all things, believes all things, hopes all things, endures all things.
+Love(agape) suffers long and is kind; love (agape) does not envy; love (agape) does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
+Love (agape) never fails.
+(1 Corinthians 13:4-8)

 Paul said the same thing in Romans 5:8.